stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-## Populating a Buffer
+### Populating a Buffer

 Populating a vertex buffer consists of the following steps:
 1. Map the internal memory to an NIO buffer.
 2. Copy the source data to this buffer.
 3. Release the memory mapping.

-We add a couple of overloaded methods to the vertex buffer class to load the interleaved data:
+We add the following method to the vertex buffer class to load the interleaved data:

 ```java
 /**